 Working farm dogs are exempt from microchipping.

 Failure to microchip a dog could result in an infringement notice and possible prosecution and a $3,000 fine.

 Dog registration and chipping are two separate processes - you must register your dog every year but microchipping needs to be done only once.

-Our Dog Management Policy aims to achieve a balance between the control of dogs and recognition of the health benefits of dog ownership.
-We aim to provide reasonable policies for dog owners and their pets while promoting a safe and healthy environment for the general public.
+Our Dog Management Policy and Dog Management Bylaw aim to achieve a balance between the control of dogs and recognition of the health benefits of dog ownership.

 The policy objectives are to: